ReactFinland/site/pages/blog/2018-04-30_React-Finland-2018---Lessons-Learned-754a5f29067c.md

 I believe pairing and connecting presentations like this should become an important part of the identity of React Finland.
 It seems having complementary presentations is a good idea as it allows you to see the concepts from different angles.
 Having both theory and practice helps to enforce the points.

-![Nik Graf showed us that there’s reason behind ReasonML.](img/1__ob943W__Nd__92xTBQgle5Ng.jpeg) Nik Graf showed us that there’s reason behind ReasonML.
+![Nik Graf showed us that there’s reason behind ReasonML.](img/1__ob943W__Nd__92xTBQgle5Ng.jpeg)

 #### Keynotes

-![It’s Ken in his city look before heading to the stage.](img/1__rJeyhu1qOz6q__A__DW1516g.jpeg) It’s Ken in his city look before heading to the stage.
+![It’s Ken in his city look before heading to the stage.](img/1__rJeyhu1qOz6q__A__DW1516g.jpeg)

 We chose Jani Eväkallio and Ken Wheeler as our keynote speakers.
 I don’t regret this choice as they set the tone for each day.
 Ken’s talk even referred to Jani’s.
 The talks were more inspirational by nature and I feel that’s a good way to go with keynotes.
 They are supposed to give something to think about and this is something to retain in the next year’s edition of React Finland.

 #### Sponsors

-![Solita hearts React and we do too.](img/1__jk0VirJgZvJD5LM6R7b7Jw.jpeg) Solita hearts React and we do too.
+![Solita hearts React and we do too.](img/1__jk0VirJgZvJD5LM6R7b7Jw.jpeg)

 We had more demand for sponsoring than we had sponsor slots.
 Mersenne Twister solved the problem.
 Restricting the amount seemed to work as then the chosen sponsors receive better value for their investment.